 A GERD diet is designed to reduce the symptoms of gastroesophageal reflux disease (GERD) .
 GERD occurs when stomach acid flows back into the esophagus.
 Symptoms of GERD include:

 Following a GERD diet can help you manage the symptoms of GERD.
-Changes to your diet are usually included along with other lifestyle changes and medicines.
+Changes to your diet are usually included along with other lifestyle changes and medications.
 If reflux is not treated, it can cause damage to your esophagus.

 It can be easy to make changes to your diet to treat GERD.
 There are two main categories to consider: How you eat and what you eat.